josiearcuri/Cutoffs/README.md

 ## HKplus
 This module builds upon previous implementations of Howard and Knutson's centerline migration model based on local and weigthed upstream curvatures, mainly MeanderPy[1,2].
 This version considers additions to migration rate from cutoff events' hydraulic effects when calculating centerline migration.
 After a cutoff occurs, a gaussian bump is introduced to migration rate in the location on the centerline where that cutoff occured, before upstream curvature is accounted for by HK's model.
-The dimensions and decay of each bump is set accordance with ours and others' findings from remote sensing analyses[3], but can easily be adjusted.
+The dimensions and decay of each bump is set in accordance with ours and others' findings from remote sensing analyses[3], but can easily be adjusted.

 ## SpaceTime
  A set of functions used to test cutoff distributions collected by HKplus iterations for spatiotemporal clustering.
 This includes a monte carlo sampling method to test cutoff distibutions against randomly-generated and therefore homogenous and independent point processes[4].